toilercleaner666/nirn/README.md

 (Of course, we would much prefer it if you make a fork of the repository and edit in that, then send a merge request for your code back to the main repository, and all of that can be easily done through the browser window; however, using a branch is much easier if you are just starting off learning Git)

 You can always just use GitHub Desktop, which has a similar UI, or alternatively a terminal interface (or Git-Bash on windows) to really make your life easier if you know how to use it.

+## Useful Scripts / Applications:
+These are a list of external programs we have used while working on this mod.

+Paint.net (image editor): https://www.getpaint.net
+EU4 Area File Program (made by Anurag-Shah, used to generate formatted files): https://github.com/Anurag-Shah/EU4AreaFileProgram